 Teaching parable near the treasury

-The above parable illustrates the difference between enlightenment and gaining a broader vision, and the conversion that arrives content with words only.
-The spoken-word agreement is better than nothing, and many modern religionists believe only words are necessary.
-However, a words-only conversion may not embrace any true awakening.
-The person’s intent is sincere, but they are not necessarily awakened to the spirit within, or ‘born of water and the spirit’, meaning physical birth (water) and spiritual birth (Shekinah, or awakening).
+The above parable illustrates the difference between true realization and the conversion that arrives content with words only.
+The spoken-word agreement is better than nothing, and many modern religionists believe only words are necessary, however, a words-only conversion may not embrace any true awakening.
+The person’s intent is sincere, but they are not necessarily awakened to the spirit within, or ‘born of water and the spirit’, meaning physical birth (water)* and spiritual birth (Holy Spirit, or awakening).
 The higher relationship with God is thus left to flounder.

 THE WAY

 How does the above parable relate to the Way?
-Without receiving the Shekinah (Holy Spirit), the debt mentioned in Philip’s parable ends by being paid through unnecessary limitation or lack.
+Without receiving the Spirit, the debt mentioned in Philip’s parable is paid through unnecessary limitation or lack, a person who seems to have, but has not.
 This type of practitioner pays a heavy price.
 Limited by a staid faith that plods along through one day and the next, they may live uninspired lives, valuable opportunities may elude them, what they seek always slips away, and they may remain an unteachable spirit.
 After all, the Pharisees believed in the sanctity of their sacrifices but benefitted very little.
-They, much like the modern religionist, may be able to explain their practice, but the assumption of the true awakening arrives by entering a different door.
+They, much like the modern religionist, may be able to explain their practice, but receiving the true awakening arrives by entering a different door.
 The awakening is more than heartfelt, it is the awareness and the confirmation, the light and the knowing; it is the direct relationship with the spirit of God within.
 This blessing of the spirit soars far beyond word agreements.

 Philip’s ‘mystery’ refers to what for us is an unknown quality, the ‘dark mystery’ in that we cannot see it, nor can this mystery be experienced in any other way but through deeper revelation.
 Even the Buddhist describes his or her enlightenment experience as shades falling from the eyes, ‘and now I see’.
-We are all born spiritually blind and then born again with the second awakening or birth that begins the journey into the spirit of God, truly walking in the enlightenment Way.
+We all tend to be born spiritually blind and then born again with the second awakening or birth that begins the journey into the spirit of God, truly walking in the enlightenment Way.
 For Christians, it also means the awakening to the person of Christ.
-As a religious practice, this added awakening intends the full measure of God in His person.
 Jesus, however, in most of his speakings refers to the omnibus awakening—the awakening to the kingdom of God within.

 In the teaching of the Way, belief-faith is intimately connected.
-Belief lies dormant, thus to be awakened.
-Once awakened, faith then initiates action.
+Belief lies dormant, but once awakened, faith then initiates action.
 James 2.17, which deals with ‘faith without works’, more correctly interpreted as ‘actions’, is often given as a primary scripture for this understanding.
 Faith provides a thought structure for how each person proceeds.
-Two men may believe the same thing, but faith may move them in very different directions.
+Two men may believe the same thing, but faith or lack of faith may move them in very different directions.

 Both the Philip and Jesus parables point out ‘the something that is missing’.
 Philip tells us that merely claiming but not truly receiving will result in a very different life than he who actually awakens.
 The one who will strive because he owes, the others who receive stand satisfied.
 Jesus tells us that only at certain times will his words be perceived, and only by certain people, thus discerning the awakened from the unawakened.